satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 not acknowledged; (4) There is no measure of the quality of a review;
 and (5) Reviews take a lot of time, and once submitted cannot evolve.
-We propose that these problems can be resolved by making the following changes to the review process: Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and
+We propose that these problems can be resolved by making the following changes to the review process.
+Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and